abpframework/abp/docs/en/contribution/index.md

 ## Resource Localization

-ABP framework has a flexible [localization system](../framework/fundamentals/localization.md).
+ABP has a flexible [localization system](../framework/fundamentals/localization.md).
 You can create localized user interfaces for your own application.

 In addition to that, the framework and the [pre-build modules](../modules) have localized texts.
 As an example, see [the localization texts for the Volo.Abp.UI package](https://github.com/abpframework/abp/blob/master/framework/src/Volo.Abp.UI/Localization/Resources/AbpUi/en.json).